bfkwong/cmpe283-hw1/README.md

 #define IA32_VMX_PROCBASED_CTLS3    0x492
 ```

 Then I created the `capability_info` structs for the different controls.
 These values were copied these from the SDM directly.
-These are where I got the control information from:
+See the chapters below:

 1. `struct capability_info exitctls[16]`:
    Exit capabilities in vol 3 - 24.7.1